 We are committed to ensuring that your personal data is safe.
-In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information that we hold about you.
+In order to prevent unauthorized access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information that we hold about you.
 These include:

-- Secure work areas;
+- Secure work areas

-- Data protection and information security awareness for our staff;
+- · Information security awareness for our staff

-- Appropriate policies and procedures;

-- Access controls on relevant systems;
+- Access controls on relevant systems

-- Audit and monitoring;

-- Encryption of personal data; and
+- Encryption of personal data

-- Testing, assessing and evaluating the effectiveness of technical security controls.
+- Testing, assessing and evaluating the effectiveness of technical security controls

-The internet is not a secure medium and the OPCC cannot absolutely guarantee the security of your personal information provided over the internet.
+The internet is not a secure medium and The OPCC cannot absolutely guarantee the security of your personal information provided over the internet.
 However we have put in place various security measures as set out below.
 Our website and associated databases are protected by certified firewalls in order to protect your personal information from access by unauthorised persons and against unlawful processing.
 The website uses the latest technology with full backups.
 We also keep your personal information confidential.
-All outgoing and incoming emails are scanned for viruses.
+All outgoing and incoming email is scanned for viruses.